 Unit II:

 Money, Interest and Income: The Goods market and the IS curve, The Asset market and the LM curve, Equilibrium in the Goods and the Asset market, Adjustment towards equilibrium.
-Monetary and Fiscal Policy: Monetary Policy, Fiscal Policy and crowding out, The composition of output and policy mix, policy mix in action.
+Monetary and Fiscal Policy: Monetary Policy, Fiscal Policy.

 Unit III: